You are listening to the Sean Hannity Radio Show Podcast.

 The next step is to practice minimization.

-The next step after that is to write up a report, and in most cases, standard operating procedure.
+The next step after that is to write up a report.

-And Devin Nunez told me, the head of the intelligence committee is not to identify the American, even if you know who it is.
+And Devin Nunez told me, the head of the intelligence committee, is not to identify the American, even if you know who it is.

-Now, a step below that or above that is then we've had all of these incidents of much higher percentage of Americans that were picked up incidentally or on purpose.
+Now, a step below that or above that is then we've had all of these incidents of a much higher percentage of Americans that were picked up incidentally or on purpose.

 In other words, the real charges that they have used under the guise of national security and real intelligence gathering, they have used a weapon of intelligence gathering and surveillance to surveil political opponents.